leostera/reason-design-patterns/README.md

 ## Interface First

-Sketch your module by writing a small interface file that includes only the minimum things you need our users to know.
+Sketch your module by writing a small interface file that includes only the minimum things you need the module users to know.

 This is tedious, yes.
-But it will lead to better thought modules that expose only the things that are needed.
-For example, if your application needs to register certain thing, let's say a loaf of bread, you could expose it as:
+But it will lead to better thought through modules that expose only the things that are needed.

+For example, if you are building software for a bakery, you will need to keep track of stock for something like loafs of bread.
+You could expose it as:

 ```reason
 module Bakery = {